Motion of the heavy symmetric top when magnitudes of conserved angular momenta are different: Different types of motion and their solution

 \subsection{Different types of motion when $|b|>|a|$}

 In this section, different types of motions will be studied when $|b|>|a|$.
 In this case, $\dot \phi$ never becomes zero and never changes sign (see appendix 1).
-Then, shapes for the locus do not show similar properties to cases satisfying $|a|>|b|$.
+Therefore, shapes for the locus do not show similar properties to cases satisfying $|a|>|b|$.
 However, there are still interesting properties of motion, and one of them is the spin reversal.
 We will also consider a case satisfying $E'=Mglb/a$, but the relation between $E'$ and $Mglb/a$ does not affect shapes for the locus similar to previous cases since a small difference in $E'$ does not cause a distinguishable change in them.
+We should note that when $|b|>|a|$, $Mglb/a$ can be smaller than the minimum of $U_{eff}$ \cite{Tanriverdi_ueff}, which, in general, happens for grater values of $|b|$ and $|a|$.
+When $|b|>|a|$, the precession direction has always the same sign as $b$ or $\dot \phi$ (see appendix 1).